STARTING TOK: MAPS

-During the TOK course my students see two movies.
+During the TOK course my students see three movies.
 The Truman Show (1998) works well at the beginning of the course.
 It evokes Plato's Allegory of the Cave, and touches on themes encountered in the Feral children and forbidden experiments unit.Vera Drake (2004) is the case study material for the Saint or serial killer? ethics unit taught in the second TOK year.

 ALLEGORY OF THE CAVE AND TOK

 The Allegory of the Cave is a powerful metaphor for a variety of TOK knowledge issues.
 The following paragraph is offered to students together with a cartoon illustration to stimulate wider interpretations and deeper insights into Plato's original text.

 We live in medias res.
 We are embodied and self aware.
 Our animal nature is only partially genetically determined.
 Our contingent, finite predicament is to be born into a specific social context in a particular place and time.
 From the random chance of birth to the certainty of death we have much to learn.
 Our senses, language, reason, memory, intuitions, imagination, faith and emotions are powerful Ways of Knowing, but they are fallible as well as capable.
 And we cannot perceive things in themselves.
 Picturing, in the mind’s eye, the denizens of Plato’s Cave evokes the human condition in its inherent capability and fallibility: